 There is something completely satisfying to me about a giant bowl of chilled noodles, and it’s probably one of the easiest and fastest meals to prepare.
 This is a recreation of a noodle dish that I had while on a yoga retreat in Maine, made by a wonderful natural foods chef named Ilia Regini.

-12 oz soba noodles.
-(Any noodles will do, but soba has a plethora of buckwheat-based health benefits and gluten-free appeal.)
+- 12 oz soba noodles (any noodles will do, but soba has a plethora of buckwheat-based health benefits and gluten-free appeal)

-2 sweet potatoes, boiled and chopped roughly
+- 2 sweet potatoes boiled and chopped roughly

-2 handfuls sliced shitake mushrooms, boiled (Fresh or dried are both fine.
-If using dried, soak briefly in water before boiling.)
+- 2 handfuls sliced shitake mushrooms, boiled (fresh or dried are both fine; if using dried, soak briefly in water before boiling)

-½ head of Swiss chard or other leafy, crunchy green such as kale, sliced in ribbons
+- ½ head of Swiss chard or other leafy, crunchy green such as kale, sliced in ribbons

-sesame oil and salt to taste
+- sesame oil and salt to taste

-white sesame seeds and chopped scallions, for garnishPreparation
+- white sesame seeds and chopped scallions for garnish

 - Toss in large bowl with remaining ingredients with a generous helping of sesame oil (I am partial to the Kadoya brand, as my family has been using it for as long as I can remember) and salt.